 Heterogeneous catalysis, UV/H2O2, Fenton oxidation, ozonation, sonolysis, plasma processes, electrochemical treatment, wet air oxidation

 Nanomaterials for environmental and chemical applications:

 Anaerobic process, aerobic process, biofilm process, membrane bioreactor

-Water reclamation and reuse, carbon capture, wast-to-energy/materials, resource recovery
+Water reclamation and reuse, carbon capture, waste-to-energy/materials, resource recovery

 JECE also covers the following fields:

 - Occurence, fate, transport and detection of micropollutants, nanoparticles and microplastics